pyweekorg/docs/docs/rules.rst

 Any diagrams and concept art created during the theme voting week should not form part of your submission unless clearly marked as concept art.

 There should be absolutely no breach of licensing.
-You can't just cut-n-paste in artwork from The Simpsons (TM).
+You can’t just cut-n-paste in artwork from *The Simpsons* ™.

 The :doc:`resources` page has a list of resources you can use.
-Also check out the `PyGame wiki's game resources page <http://www.pygame.org/wiki/resources>`_.
+Also check out the `PyGame wiki’s game resources page <http://www.pygame.org/wiki/resources>`_.

 .. _final-submission: